MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 # Brain-Observatory-Toolbox
 A MATLAB toolbox for interacting with the Allen Brain Observatory datasets \[1\].
-Currently the Visual Coding - 2P dataset \[2\] of two-photon calcium imaging recordings is supported.
+Currently the Visual Coding - 2P dataset \[2\] of neural recordings based on two-photon calcium imaging is supported.

 ## Installation